newrelic/opentelemetry-exporter-java/README.md

             .build();
 ```

+##### Use the APIs to record some metrics

-3. Create a sample Meter:
+1. Create a sample Meter:

 ```java
     Meter meter = OpenTelemetry.getMeterProvider().get("sample-app", "1.0");
 ```

-4. Here is an example of a counter:
+2. Here is an example of a counter:

 ```java
     LongCounter spanCounter =